TL;DR: Is Granola AI Worth It in 2026?

 Granola was recommended in a Reddit thread.

 The original poster asked for the best AI note taking app.
-The first comment suggests transcription heavyweights, Fireflies and Otter, while the second comment heaps praise upon Granola.
-This was 5 months ago, back when Granola was only available for iOS.
-I have Windows and I can confirm that Granola does work for Windows as of July 2025.
+The first comment suggests transcription heavyweights Fireflies and Otter, and the second heaps praise upon Granola.
+This was in early 2025, back when Granola was only available for iOS.
+I have Windows, and I can confirm that Granola does work for Windows as of January 2026, and has done for several months.

 The Verdict

-In reality, it’s quite likely that Granola just doesn’t have that many users yet.
-They have recently raised a large sum of money, so I’d expect that to change over the next few years, but for now, Granola is a bit of an odd egg.
+In reality, it’s quite likely Granola just doesn’t have that many users yet.
+They’ve recently raised a large sum of money, so I’d expect that to change over the next few years, but for now, Granola is a bit of an odd egg.

 Is Granola Worth the Money?

-There are lots of other tools that provide more for less. tl;dv, for instance, provides unlimited transcripts and AI moment summaries for free.
-It might lock some things behind paywalls, like deep integrations, sales coaching, and unlimited AI usage, but the basics are free forever and that makes it difficult to pay for something like Granola where the only thing you’re actually getting is more uses.
+There are lots of other tools that provide more for less. tl;dv, for instance, has always had unlimited transcripts and AI moment summaries for free.
+It might lock some things behind paywalls, like deep integrations, sales coaching, and multi-meeting AI insights, but the basics are free forever.
+On top of that, tl;dv now has bot-free recording as well as a built-in consent collection mechanism, so you can rest assured it’s legally compliant with GDPR.

-As for businesses and teams, I can’t say I’ve read any Granola reviews that suggest it’s a good fit.
-From my own experience, it didn’t look like the organization element or admin access was going to be anywhere near good enough for large teams, and I haven’t seen any reviews that have said otherwise.
+As for businesses and teams, I can’t say I’ve read any Granola reviews that suggest it’s a strong fit.
+From my own experience, the organization element and admin access didn’t look anywhere near good enough for large teams, and I haven’t seen any reviews that say otherwise.
+Granola is building toward this, though: Spaces (team workspaces with access controls) and the new admin features arrived with the Series C, so it’s clearly a focus.
+I just couldn’t test them as a solo user, and the user reviews aren’t there yet to judge.

-All in all, the free trial is great and worth trying out if you’re interested, but the leap from Free to Individual is too steep for what you get.
+All in all, the Basic plan (free) is great and worth trying if you’re an individual, but the Business and Enterprise plans aren’t quite up to speed.

 FAQs About Granola AI

 Granola AI is a meeting transcription tool that runs locally on your device.
 Unlike most AI meeting assistants, it doesn’t join your call as a bot.
-Instead, it transcribes audio from your device in real-time, allowing it to work with any video call platform—Google Meet, Zoom, Teams, and more.
+Instead, it transcribes audio from your device in real-time, letting it work with any video call platform: Google Meet, Zoom, Teams, and more.

 No. Granola does not record video or audio.
 It only transcribes audio that plays through your device.
 This means there’s no audio playback and no visual recording, just text-based transcripts and AI-generated notes.

-No. Granola’s AI can understand who said what in the AI notes if your call was on a popular video conferencing platform.
-But even then, the transcript will not have speaker names.
+Mostly no. Granola’s AI can work out who said what in the AI notes if your call was on a popular video conferencing platform.
+But even then, the transcript itself won’t have speaker names.

-This is particularly confusing in multi-speaker calls as the transcript is formatted like SMS between two unnamed parties.
+This is particularly confusing in multi-speaker calls, where the transcript is formatted like SMS between two unnamed parties.

 Yes.
-Granola can transcribe in 10+ languages.
-You can even switch language mid-call and have it automatically transcribe in the new language so long as you have the multi-language transcript turned on.
+Granola can transcribe in around 15 languages.
+You can even switch language mid-call and have it automatically transcribe in the new language, so long as you have the multi-language transcript turned on.

-I tested this with Russian, and while the AI notes were great, the transcript wasn’t the best.
-And with no audio playback to relisten, I had no idea what was actually said.
+I tested this with Russian, and although the AI notes were good, the transcript wasn’t.
+With no audio playback to fall back on, I had no way to check what was actually said.

-According to some reviews, there is no support for Chinese as of now.
+According to some reviews, there’s no support for Chinese as of now.

-Yes, by default.
-Unless you opt out via the Enterprise plan, Granola uses your meeting data to train its AI models.
-The company claims the data is anonymized, but offers little detail on how that anonymization is performed.
+Yes, by default, but you can opt out.
+Granola uses your meeting data to train its AI models unless you turn that off, and the opt-out toggle is in Settings on any plan, including free Basic.
+What the Enterprise plan adds is org-wide enforcement, so an admin can opt the whole team out at once.
+The company says the data is anonymized, but offers little detail on how that anonymization is performed.

 Yes.
 Granola includes multiple meeting note templates, or you can create your own.
 Notes are editable in a Notion-style interface, making it easy to refine or reorganize content after the meeting.